denten-books/plain-text/2-device.md

 symbolic interpretation.
 In this view, words and music notation alike contain a "purpose" to elicit some "effects" in the interpretive mechanism.
-As before, we cannot always expect the mechanism of interpretation to function properly, nor do we have a reliable way to check its operation.
+As before, we cannot always expect the mechanism of interpretation to function properly, nor do we have a reliable way to verify its correct operation.
 "Suppose the pianola is in bad condition," Wittgenstein repeats.
 The signs on the roll could produce "hisses and bangs" instead of music, for example.
 One could object that notes are always "meant" to play on a mechanism in perfect working order.
-But to explain what is meant, we would need to draw yet another diagram or build another machine.
-Wittgenstein elaborates by another analogy: the "sense" of an "order"---the programming instructions of the piano roll---lies in its "effect on an obedient man," he writes [@wittgenstein_philosophical_1974, 60-70].
-The pianola thus exemplifies a class of controlling mechanisms.
+But to explain what is meant by a working order, we would need to draw yet another diagram or build another machine.
+Wittgenstein elaborates by another analogy: the "sense" of an "order"---the programming instructions of the piano roll---lies in its "effect on an obedient man" [@wittgenstein_philosophical_1974, 60-70].
+The pianola thus exemplifies a class of perfect controlling mechanisms.
 In good working condition it is exactly obedient to the instructions printed on a piano roll.

 When drawing the analogy between mental and mechanical processes, Wittgenstein explicitly rejects the model of language as a "psychophysical" mechanism.